ipariket/ipariket/README.md

 About

-I'm a full-stack developer with a growing focus on machine learning.
+I'm CS student with intrest in machine learning.
 Most of my work sits at the intersection of tech, community platforms, and applied ML — Currently working on MoR-TurboQuant, a research project combining Mixture of Recursions with KV cache quantization.

 Tech